pohara60/cross_number/lib/almostfermat/README.md

 - Entry expression evaluation cannot set Clue values
 - Added Puzzle.distinctClues property, which is false here
 - Overrode Puzzle.uniqueSolution to not check for unique clue values

+The [Pandigitals](../pandigitals/README.md) puzzle used a different custom approach to a similar problem.